DinhTrongPhuc/DinhTrongPhuc/README.md

 - 👋 Hi, I’m @DinhTrongPhuc
 - 👀 I’m in Viet Nam
 - 🌱 I’m currently learning with Unity Hub
-- ⚡ Fun fact: If you pour water on a rock,...nothing happens
+- ⚡ Fun fact: If you pour water on a rock, ...nothing happens

 # 📫 To reach me:
 - Facebook: https://www.facebook.com/